usnistgov/SDNist/README.md

 6. The following are all the parameters offered by the sdnist.report package:

-     - **PATH _SYNTHETIC _DATASET **: The absolute or relative path to the synthetic dataset .csv or parquet file.
+     - **PATH_DEIDENTIFIED_DATASET **: The absolute or relative path to the deidentified dataset .csv or parquet file.
 If the provided path is relative, it should be relative to the current working directory.
 This guide assumes the current working directory is sdnist-project.
-     - **TARGET _DATASET _NAME **: This should be the name of one of the datasets bundled with the sdnist.report package.
-It is the name of the dataset from which the input synthetic dataset is generated, and it can be one of the following:
+     - **TARGET_DATASET_NAME **: This should be the name of one of the datasets bundled with the sdnist.report package.
+It is the name of the dataset from which the input deidentified dataset is generated, and it can be one of the following:
        - MA
        - TX
        - NATIONAL